Urinary tract infection

 Organisms in Severe or Complicated Infections

 - The bacteria that cause kidney infections (pyelonephritis) are generally the same bacteria that cause cystitis.
-There is some evidence, however, the E. coli strains in pyelonephritis are more virulent (able to spread and cause illness).
+There is some evidence that the E. coli strains causing pyelonephritis are more virulent (able to spread and cause illness).

-- Fungal organisms, such as Candida species.
+- Fungal organisms, such as Candida species can cause UTIs.
 (Candida albicans causes the "yeast infections" that also occur in the mouth, digestive tract, and vagina.)

 Bacterial Strains in Recurrent UTIs

-Recurring infections are often caused by different bacteria than those that caused a previous or first infection.
+Recurring infections, as opposed to reinfection, are often caused by different bacteria than those that caused a previous or first infection.

 Changes in the amount or type of acid within the genital and urinary tracts contribute to lowering the resistance to infection.
-For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract.
-Reductions in their number (which, for example, occur with estrogen loss after menopause), increase pH and therefore the risk of infection.
+For example, beneficial organisms called lactobacilli increase the acidic environment in the female urinary tract and thereby reduce the risk of infection.

 Specific Risk Factors in Women

-Sexual Behavior.
-Frequent or recent sexual activity is the most important risk factor for urinary tract infection in young women.
-Nearly 80% of all urinary tract infections in premenopausal women occur within 24 hours of intercourse.
+Frequent or recent sexual activity is the most important risk factor for UTIs in young women.
+Nearly 80% of all UTIs in premenopausal women occur within 24 hours of intercourse.
 UTIs are very rare in celibate women.
-However, UTIs are NOT sexually transmitted infections.
+However, UTIs are not sexually transmitted infections.